 Most appropriate options [6-9 month]: Banana, Mango, Muskmelon, Watermelon, Papaya, Oranges, and Sweet lime.

-Once pincer grasp comes in [around 9 month] Blueberries, grapes, raspberries.
+Once the pincer grasp comes in [around 9 months] Blueberries, grapes, raspberries.

 An oats porridge or sprouted wheat/ jowar (dalia) porridge is easy to make.